Two trains collide head-on in Denmark, leaving five critically hurt - MyJoyOnline

 The trains were travelling early on Thursday on a line linking the towns of Hillerød and Kagerup in the North Zealand area of north-east Denmark, with a total of 37 people on board, according to police.

-Tim Ole Simonsen of the Greater Copenhagen fire department was unable to say what led to the crash but told Danish TV that all the injured had been taken to hospital by air or by ambulance.
+Tim Ole Simonsen of the Greater Copenhagen fire department was unable to say what led to the crash, but told Danish TV that all the injured had been taken to the hospital by air or by ambulance.

 Local mayor Trine Egetved said she was deeply shaken by the accident.

-Public broadcaster DR showed images of two yellow and grey trains, both with visible damage to the front, facing each other in a wooded area.
+Public broadcaster DR showed images of two yellow and grey trains, both with visible front-end damage, facing each other in a wooded area.

 "The local track is used by many Gribskov residents, workers and students," she wrote on Facebook.